-The pain can be brought on even by only mild stimulation of the face (such as brushing your teeth or shaving) and is described as feeling like electric shocks or stabbing.
-People with TN may initially have short, mild instances of pain, but over time experience longer, more frequent attacks of intense pain.
-Most people with TN experience symptoms in cycles.
-Pain comes and goes for days or weeks, then subsides.
-In some cases, the condition becomes progressive and the pain is always present.
+The pain can be brought on by mild stimulation of the face, such as brushing your teeth or shaving.
+It’s often described as feeling like electric shocks or stabbing.
+People with TN may initially have short, mild instances of pain, but over time they may experience longer, more frequent attacks of intense pain.
+Most people with TN experience symptoms in cycles — pain comes and goes for days or weeks, then subsides.
+In some cases, the condition becomes progressive and pain is always present.

 There is no specific test for TN, so diagnosis can take time.
 Treatment depends on the cause and severity of the condition.
 Several medications are available to provide relief from pain and to decrease the number of episodes.
-Surgery is sometimes required.
+Sometimes surgery is required.

 The pain of TN can come in sharp spasms that feel like electric shocks.
-The pain generally occurs on one side of the face and may be brought on by sound or touch.
-The pain can be triggered by something as routine as:
+Pain generally occurs on one side of the face and may be brought on by sound or touch.
+Pain can be triggered by routine acts, including:

 - brushing your teeth